 - Chocolate, citrus, cherry

 - No certifiactions

 Now that you know a bit about what makes Colombian coffee so unique, it’s time to apply it to selecting your beans.
-Here are eight of the best Colombian coffee brands available in 2020 that we’re sure you’ll love.
+Here are eight of the best Colombian coffee brands that we’re sure you’ll love.

 This list only covers fresh roasted whole beans, but head over to our guide to instant coffees if you’re looking for a quick coffee option.

 Don Pablo started life in 1989, specializing in Colombian coffee.
 The company has expanded to both source beans from other Latin American parts and some of the world’s best growing regions.
 Don Pablo has its farms in Colombia, where they can monitor their beans’ high quality.

 Regardless of the region, they have strict criteria for all the coffee beans they source and grow.
 They’re all 100% Arabica beans and shade-grown at high altitudes.
 To ensure freshness, they roast coffee, using multiple small-batch roasters.

 These Colombian Supremo coffee beans have been roasted to a medium-dark stage that adds a hint of toastiness to the flavor profile.
 In the cup, it has a medium body with low acid and a smooth, sweet finish.
 Expect to taste notes of citrus, with a chocolate and walnut finish.